 Technicians, mechanics, and assistants are using software to diagnose problems with machines, instead of taking the unit apart piece by piece to find which part is not working right.

 These software systems are also helping maintenance people reduce the time it takes to manually create reports, alert field crews about impending repair tasks, and create work logs for all involved personnel.

-Considering this, any working maintenance professional has to have some level of understanding of these software-based tools.
+Considering this, any working industrial maintenance professional has to have some level of understanding of these software-based tools.
 That is what justifies the industrial maintenance salary.
 If there's a lot of technical stuff involved, you need to be able to justify getting the industrial maintenance technician salary.

 Although it is a technical job, maintenance provides several opportunities for budding engineers.